About the Author

-One older individual wondered if he had been diagnosed as a child, back when special needs students were automatically put in separate classrooms, if he would have received an academically challenging education.
+One older individual wondered if he had been diagnosed as a child, back when students with special needs were automatically put in separate classrooms, if he would have received an academically challenging education.
 But even acknowledging this possibility, the people in this group felt an earlier diagnosis would have alleviated a lot of the emotional stress and trauma they experienced growing up, both in school and at home.

 So, what are the issues we see when people on the spectrum grow up and mature without this realization?